-A chamber musician known for delivering wholehearted performances, Erika generously shares her whole self with audiences and cultivates a warm, authentic connection with her musician colleagues.
+A chamber musician known for delivering wholehearted, committed performances, Erika generously shares her whole self with audiences and cultivates a warm, authentic connection with her musician colleagues.

 Recent performances include Brahms' String Sextet No.1 and Mozart's String Quintet in G minor at Music at 100, as well as Brahms and Tchaikovsky's Sextets, Schubert's Trout Quintet, and Mozart's Clarinet Quintet with fellow faculty at National Music Camp of Canada.
-In August 2020, Erika will be performing a concert at Perth Manor Boutique Hotel, featuring Beethoven’s Clarinet Trio.
+In August 2020, Erika performed concerts at Perth Manor Boutique Hotel, featuring Beethoven’s Clarinet Trio.

 Erika has also frequently appeared with Westwood Concerts at Gallery 345, in new music series such as Soundstreams, Spectrum Music, Thin Edge New Music Collective, Bicycle Opera Project, and with the minimalist sextet Muskox.
 She has been on faculty at National Music Camp of Canada since 2018, a role she has also played at the ArtsAhimsa Chamber Music Festival in Lenox, MA.

 Erika was principal cello of the Sudbury Symphony Orchestra from 2011–13, where she acted as a concerto soloist, presented recitals, performed with the SSO String Quartet, and was an instructor at the SSO Conservatory of Music.
 She continues to lead cello sections with numerous orchestras across Ontario.